 35011 was withdrawn from service in February 1966 having run a total of 1,069,128 miles, with 398,346 in rebuilt form.

 After a brief spell in store at Stewarts Lane she was moved Eastleigh Works where her centre crank axle was swapped for a plain axle.
+The crank axle was later fitted to 35026 at Weymouth.

 Having been stored at Eastleigh she was sold to Woodhams Brothers in Barry in March 1967.